Gas Marketers Pricing Comparison

 The “Georgia Gas Marketers’ Pricing” chart provides a central location that allows consumers to compare rate plans that are offered by certificated natural gas marketers.
 The chart reflects what a typical consumer would pay for natural gas based upon each marketer’s pricing plans and allows the consumer to see how the bills compare amongst the various marketers.
 A “typical customer’ is defined on the pricing chart.

-Atmos Energy customers, please click here.
+For Liberty Utilities prices, please click here.
 For older price charts, please view the archive.

 The Georgia Public Service Commission has modified its natural gas price comparison chart to better assist you in finding the natural gas price plan that best fits your needs.
 If you are on a variable rate plan, now is the time … Read more